Being the broke guy I am, I shudder when I find out I need to spend money on anything that’s not food or booze.

 CCA … “cold cranking amps”.
 Layman’s lingo for how long you can turn the key before the battery goes flat.

 I picked out a Supercharge GOLD PLUS (pictured) rated at 650CCA.

 Next I did a 10 second 100amp load test.
-Pow wowiee, the meter measuring needle stayed above the 650CCA minimum mark. (above is good)
+Pow wowiee, the meter measuring needle stayed at the 600CCA minimum mark.

 I told the dealer I would take it and left $40 worth of chips on the table.